 Inspiration During the Development

-The game was inspired by Pop art movement from 1950s, I found the colors and contrast of this movement to be very fascinating and moving.
-I also am very fond of the cubism movement which I like to incorporate in many of my design with a little twist.
-I have recently been doing a lot of research into these movement for a history of design class, which has been very helpful with getting inspirations from many great minds of the past.
+The game was inspired by Pop art movement from the 1950s, I found the colors and contrast of this movement to be very fascinating and moving.
+I also am very fond of the cubism movement which I like to incorporate in many of my designs with a little twist.
+I have recently been doing a lot of research into these movements for a history of design class, which has been very helpful with getting inspirations from many great minds of the past.
 I wanted the game to feel alive and fun by giving you a weird LSD feels when you’re standing still.

 Having Doubts and Why Did I Make this Project

-The reason I made this game was because I wanted to create an outlet where people can release their frustration or personal problems with politics in a safe environment.
+The reason I made this game was that I wanted to create an outlet where people can release their frustration or personal problems with politics in a safe environment.
 I wanted the game to come off as ridiculous and hilarious as possible when anyone plays it.
-With all the crazy stuff happening with our government and the world, I believe we need something to vent out these problem and help us stay sane.
+With all the crazy stuff happening with our government and the world, I believe we need something to vent out these problems and help us stay sane.

 Game-Play Video in GearVR